Are you thinking of travelling solo one day?

 1. Save the dollars.

-Perhaps you dream of an international trip or maybe a weekend getaway in your state.
-If you want to keep the trip simple and unpack only once, consider choosing a destination that will act as a good home-base but has a variety of day trip options nearby.
+Perhaps you dream of a long-distance national road trip or an international escape to Hong Kong or maybe a weekend getaway to New York state.
+If you want to keep the trip simple and unpack only once, consider choosing travel destinations that will act as a good home-base but has a variety of day trip options nearby.
 You’ll get to experience everything one city or region has to offer and start to feel like a local when you focus your entire holiday in one location.

 3. Keep it Simple.
 Pack light!